-Each month BGI sponsors a special 2-hour event that encourages residents to experience the beauty of our area, learn and help nature.
+Each month BGI sponsors a special two or three-hour event that encourages residents to experience the beauty of our area, learn and help nature.
 Some are workdays which are family friendly events and excellent company volunteers events.
 Some are expert guided hikes in one of our nature preserves to discover native plants and animals.
 All are hands-on, be out in nature, meet new people, fun events.
-Events are shown and for more information call CFC at 847-382-7283.
+Events are listed on the home page calendar and for more information call CFC at 847-382-7283.
 Join us.

 Barrington Area Council of Governments Passes Resolution Supporting Barrington Greenway Initiative

 The Executive Board of the Barrington Area Council of Governments (BACOG) passed Resolution No. 18-03 supporting the Barrington Greenway Initiative (BGI) on February 27, 2018.
 It also encourages the municipal and township members of BACOG to incorporate support for BGI in their respective Village and Township comprehensive plans.
 The resolution was unanimously passed and supported by:

 - David R. Parro, President, Village of Tower Lakes

 - Mike Kainz, Supervisor, Cuba Township

 - Paula McCombie, President, Village of South Barrington